 This category is weighted at 10% on the CLDF and includes factors such as student outcomes, ratings, awards, and attendance.
-Employee received zero (0) points in this area, but has failed to provided any documentation to indicate that additional points should be awarded in this category.
-In this instance, I will not substitute my judgment for that of the Principal of Barnard.
+Employee received zero (0) points in this area.
+Her CLDF states that "Ms. Hodges has not led, created, or helped to lead any programs in the school since her arrival at Kenilworth Elementary School in February.
+She verbally says what she can do or bring to Kenilworth but never has carried anything out."
+Employee has provided several documents which highlight her various activities during her tenure with Agency, but has failed to expound upon how such activities have been significant, therefore indicating that additional points should be awarded in this category.
+In this instance, I will not substitute my judgment for that of the principal of Kenilworth, as he or she was in the best position to observe and evaluate both Employee and her colleagues.